Southampton Town Issues State of Emergency Amid Wildfire Threat

 The conditions fueling the declaration include prolonged drought, intense wind conditions, and dry vegetation exacerbated by Southern Pine Beetle infestations, which have increased fuel for potential fires across woodland areas.

-In line with the emergency order, all recreational outdoor fires and burning activities are temporarily banned to mitigate the wildfire risk.
+In line with Southampton’s emergency order, all recreational outdoor fires and burning activities are temporarily banned to mitigate the wildfire risk.
 Southampton departments, including the police, parks, and public Safety, are coordinating to provide emergency assistance, alongside volunteer fire departments and ambulance services.